MahdiidhaM/shop-new-version/README.md

 Visit [Site](http://shoppingnewdjango.pythonanywhere.com)

-I just wrote Back-end this site
+# Future
+This site contains rest api with djangorestframework With JWT Authentication the code structure is ClassBaseView With APIViews

 ## About Site
-This site contains all features one shop site. such as;
+A store site with all the features that a store site has. such as;
 register with sms,
 favorite page,